 Causes of syphilis

-In addition to spread during sexual activity, syphilis can be spread from mother to baby during pregnancy, referred to as congenital syphilis.
+In addition to transmission during sexual activity, syphilis can be spread from mother to baby during pregnancy; this is referred to as congenital syphilis.

-Syphilis during pregnancy can result in a stillborn birth or a low birthweight baby, and if left untreated, a baby with syphilis can develop cataracts, deafness, or seizures.
+Infection can result in a stillbirth or low birth weight, and if left untreated, a baby with syphilis can develop cataracts, deafness, or seizures.
 In some cases, infants can die from the disease.

 Who is at risk for contracting syphilis?

-Those most at risk of contracting syphilis include those who have unprotected sex (anal, vaginal and oral), men who have sex with men, those with HIV and those with numerous sexual partners.1,2
+Those most at risk of contracting syphilis include those who have unprotected sex (anal, vaginal, and oral), men who have sex with men, those with HIV, and those with numerous sexual partners.

 Symptoms of syphilis

 The bacteria that cause syphilis are called Treponema pallidum.